observablehq/framework/docs/getting-started.md

 <span class="focus">│</span>  <span class="muted"><span class="invert">H</span>ello Framework</span>
 <span class="focus">└</span></pre>

 Next, decide whether you want sample files in your new project.
 These files demonstrate common techniques and are handy for learning — you can edit the code and see what happens.
-But if you’d prefer a more minimal starter project, with less to delete later, you can omit them now.
-We recommend you include them (again, _learning_), but they’re not needed for this tutorial.
+But if you’d prefer a more minimal starter project with less to delete later, you can omit them.
+They’re not needed for this tutorial.

 <pre><span class="muted">┌</span>  <span class="invert"> observable create </span>
 <span class="muted">│</span>